firstbirdtech/api-docs/source/includes/_applications.md

 # Job Applications

-Job Applications are the other main pillar of your Account at Firstbird.
+Job Applications are the other main pillar of your Account with Employee Referrals.

 Job Applications can have following statuses: